-Golf wasn’t in Standard’s DNA at the start, originally producing items such as steel farm gates, cistern covers, wagon tongues and automatic hog waterers.
-It wasn’t until more than a decade later – in 1921 – that Cedar Falls built its first nine-hole golf facility, at which time Walter Voorhees, the company’s founder, realized that no company offered a complete a stardardized line of golf course accessories.
+Golf wasn’t in Standard’s DNA at the start though, as the company originally produced items like steel farm gates, cistern covers, wagon tongues, and automatic hog waterers.
+It wasn’t until more than a decade later – in 1921 – that Cedar Falls built its first nine-hole golf facility; at that time, Walter Voorhees, Standard’s founder, realized no company offered a complete and standardized line of golf course accessories.

-The local Iowa equipment manufacturer, first known as Standard Manufacturing Company, would eventually change golf.
-The company got rid of its agricultural line in 1971 and changed its name to Standard Golf three years later.
-It even drew on its history to create innovative new products, such as the automatic hog waterer that became the hand-crank ball washer that’s almost universal throughout the industry.
+The local Iowa equipment manufacturer, first known as Standard Manufacturing Company, would eventually change the game of golf.
+The company removed its agricultural line in 1971 and changed its name to Standard Golf three years later.
+It even drew on its history to create innovative new products, such as the automatic hog waterer, which became the hand-crank ball washer that’s almost universal throughout the industry.

-Walter Vorhees’ grandson, Peter, is now the president and CEO at the privately-held company, which has continued to grow and produce almost every possible golf course accessory.
+Walter Voorhees’ grandson, Peter, is now the President and CEO at the privately held, employee-owned company, which currently produces almost every possible golf course accessory.

-With history that stretches back more than a century, Standard Golf has a strong reputation throughout the golf industry for its quality people and quality products.
-And much as Walter Vorhees shifted the company’s direction almost 100 years ago, Standard Golf today continues to produce new products that push the golf industry forward.
+With a history that stretches back more than a century, Standard Golf has a strong reputation throughout the golf industry for its quality people and products.
+And, just as Walter Voorhees shifted the company’s direction almost 100 years ago, Standard Golf continues to produce new products that push the golf industry forward.

-From the markers and signs on the first tee to the flag and cup on the 18th green, there are few companies in the entirety of the industry that have as extensive a reach in golf facilities around the U.S. as Standard Golf.
+From the markers and signs on the first tee, to the flag and cup on the 18th green, there are few companies in the entirety of the industry with a reach as extensive – especially in golf facilities around the U.S. – as Standard Golf.